AlexandruPintea2000/Activity/README.md

 # Activity

-## What I do and what I've done in the past & my education
+## What I do, what I've done in the past & my education

 ![Me](Picture_of_me.jpg)